molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Running the unit and integration tests

 The Angular command line interface (CLI) allows you to run the unit, integration and end-to-end tests.
-If you have not installed the CLI yet or need to update to the latest version, run this command on your console:
+If you have not installed the CLI yet or need to update to the latest version, run this command on your shell:

 ```
 npm install -g @angular/cli